uchicago-cs/student-resource-guide/tutorials/git-basics.rst

    you forgot to specify a commit message.
 It will graciously open up a default editor so that you can enter such a message.
 This can be useful if you want to enter a longer commit message (including multi-line messages).
-We will experiment with this later.
+We will experiment with this behavior later.

 Once you run the above command, you will see something like the following output: